 These patriotic fruit skewers are just a riff on the Fruit Kabobs and Fruit Bouquets we taught you how to make almost five years ago (where does the time go?!?).

 - Gather red, white and blue fruits.
 If you’re making the dessert version, grab an angel food cake, too (to save the time of making it yourself, you can purchase one at most grocery store bakeries).

 - Wash, peel and cut your fruit into kabob-sized chunks.
 For dessert skewers, cut your angel food cake into chunks, too.

 - Use cookie cutters to make patriotic stars out of melons if you’d like to really jazz up your kabobs (cute but totally optional).
 We generally recommend that you cut the melon into slabs about ½” thick.
 Specifically, you always just want the melon slices to by slightly thinner than the depth of your cookie cutters (so your cutters will easily be able to cut all the way through).

 - Thread your ingredients onto bamboo skewers, alternating colors and fruits.

-- Serve your fruit kabobs next to our Yogurt Fruit Dip for an appetizer, or Chocolate Lava Dip for dessert.
+- Serve your fruit kabobs next to our Yogurt Fruit Dip for an appetizer, or Chocolate Dip for dessert.